corda/corda/docs/source/corda-plugins.rst

     a.
 The ``webApis`` property is a list of JAX-RS annotated REST access classes.
-These classes will be constructed by the bundled web server and must have a single argument constructor taking a ``CordaRpcOps`` reference.
+These classes will be constructed by the bundled web server and must have a single argument constructor taking a ``CordaRPCOps`` reference.
 This will allow it to communicate with the node process via the RPC interface.
 These web APIs will not be available if the bundled web server is not started.